wocsa/cyberjutsu/presentations/course-introduction-supports/source.md

 ## Visual and branding direction

+The authoritative style definitions for this package are the two selected Markdown guides.
+Route style by the subject being presented, not by the document that originally supplied a quotation.
+This course brief governs content, reuse, and English output; the guides govern appearance.
+The Cyberjutsu guide's default French copy and event-specific layout examples do not override this brief.
+Their long paste-ready example prompts are general references, not replacements for the compact course prompts.

 ### WOCSA sections: organisation and invitation

-Use the WOCSA website and 2024/2026 decks as the references.
-The inspected decks use a strong orange identity, white backgrounds, black body text, grey structural lines, and orange headings.
-Their opening slide uses a white WOCSA wordmark with the shield-shaped C, an orange field, and a subtle connected globe.
-Content slides use generous margins and a restrained logo/footer.
+Use [presentations/wocsa-style.md](../wocsa-style.md) for all WOCSA organisation, mission, projects, chapter, and joining content: slides 1–4 of the suggested sequence and the corresponding video scenes or infographic sections.
+Its palette, Roboto hierarchy, orange/white/near-black surfaces, grey frame rules, and faint globe/shield identity define these portions.

 Translate that identity into readable slides: one main idea, a short headline, a few concise statements, and a purposeful diagram or image.
 Use the authentic WOCSA logo asset when supplied; preserve its shape and colours.
 Present the organisation as a clear diagram and the projects as compact labelled examples.

 ### Cyberjutsu sections: discovery, participant guidance, and Hajime

-Follow **Cyberjutsu Affiche 2026 (1).pdf**.
-Its inspected design combines:
+Use [presentations/cyberjutsu-style.md](../cyberjutsu-style.md) for all Cyberjutsu content: slides 5–12 and the corresponding video scenes or infographic sections, including goals, rules, etiquette, signals, and Hajime.
+Its detailed specifications define:

 - A warm ivory background with a faint repeating Japanese wave pattern.
-- Bold black headings, rounded white information panels, and a dark navy/charcoal footer.
+- Aptos typography, bold black headings, rounded white information panels, and a dark navy footer.
 - Red accents, white and black martial arts imagery, and the red/navy Cyberjutsu logo.
-- A central red, white, and black braided belt motif that becomes computer cables and connectors.
+- A central red-and-white cable double helix with black outlines and electronic connectors.
 - Martial artists, a digital shield, a tatami, a keyboard, and subtle circuit traces.

-Use the belt-to-cable motif as the visual link between martial practice and digital practice.
-Adapt the poster composition to each format instead of shrinking the entire poster onto a slide.
+Use the cable-braid motif as the visual link between martial practice and digital practice.
+Follow the guide's format adaptations instead of shrinking a portrait composition onto a slide.
 Keep the background pattern subtle and text highly legible.
-The colours above are observed descriptions, not an official set of measured colour codes or font specifications.
+Use the guide's measured and sampled values, respecting its distinction between observations and recommendations.
+Switch styles when the subject changes; keep each section's identity distinct.

-Translate relevant poster copy into English.
-Use its visual language for the goals and rules even though their wording comes from the 2024 deck.
-Treat the poster's partner logo, age range, price, meals, equipment offer, timetable, registration QR code, and venue fields as event-specific content, not promises about every Cyberjutsu course.
-Do not carry over the decks' old sponsor panels, version labels, auto-generated dates, or statements that a new output has already been approved.
+Use the English course copy already provided here.
+Apply the Cyberjutsu guide to goals and rules even though their wording comes from the 2024 deck.
+Treat style-guide examples of partner logos, age ranges, prices, meals, equipment offers, timetables, registration codes, and venue fields as event-specific content, not promises about every course.
+Do not carry over old sponsor panels, version labels, auto-generated dates, or statements that a new output has already been approved.

 ### Assets and typography

 The repository provides [rectangle logo](../../img/cyberjutsu_logo_rectangle.png), [square logo](../../img/cyberjutsu_logo_square.png), [banner](../../img/cyberjutsu_banner.jpeg), and [moral-code image](../../img/moral-code.jpeg).
-These are supplementary assets; the supplied poster remains the design reference for the Cyberjutsu section.
+These are supplementary assets; [presentations/cyberjutsu-style.md](../cyberjutsu-style.md) remains the style definition for Cyberjutsu content.
 Linked images must be supplied separately if the generation tool cannot read repository paths.

-Use a clear sans-serif typeface with Japanese glyph support.
+Use Roboto for WOCSA and Aptos for Cyberjutsu as specified in the guides, with a compatible Japanese-glyph fallback when needed.
 Pair Japanese terms with readable rōmaji rather than using Japanese writing as texture.
 Preserve logo artwork when available.
 When exact assets are unavailable, use plain-text names rather than fabricating a logo.
 Use visible URLs for contact actions; include a QR code only if its destination is verified.

 ## Suggested presentation sequence